TPN VENDOR FAQs

 The TPN is expected to greatly reduce the number of content owner-initiated and funded assessments.
 Content owner assessments will continue on an “as-needed” basis.

-If I have an assessment from the TPN, will I still need an assessment from the MPAA, CDSA, or others?
+If I have an assessment from the TPN, will I still need an assessment from the MPA, CDSA, or others?

 How does a vendor get their information published in the TPN directory?